dnzng/vue-element-dialog/README.md

 ## Options

-Supports all of the props, events and slots defined on the [el-dialog](https://element.eleme.cn/#/en-US/component/dialog) componenet.
+Supports all of the props, events and slots defined on the [el-dialog](https://element.eleme.cn/#/en-US/component/dialog) component.

 ### slots